pydata/xarray/doc/user-guide/testing.rst

 To see an example of what each of these strategies might produce, you can call one followed by the ``.example()`` method, which is a general hypothesis method valid for all strategies.

-(TODO we should specify a seed to hypothesis so that the docs generate the same examples on every build)

 .. ipython:: python

     import xarray.testing.strategies as xrst